Mondays to Fridays

 - E-Invitation you can send to your friends and family on how to view the ceremony

-- Tips on how to throw a fun viewing party while practicing safe social distancing
+- Tips on how to throw a fun virtual viewing party

 Yes!
 Both Facebook and YouTube allow for closed captioning.
 The ceremony will be ADA compliant on both platforms.

-If you choose to participate in the virtual graduation, your picture will appear on the screen and your name will be read by the speakers as part of the ceremony.
+If you choose to participate in the virtual graduation, you will be recognized as part of the ceremony.
 Your family and friends can tune in and cheer for you using Facebook and YouTube.
 We also recommend hosting a virtual viewing party using the tips provided to you.

-There is no limit to how many guests you can invite!
+There is no limit to how many guests you can invite to view the ceremony virtually!
 Everyone is welcome to tune in and celebrate your achievements with you!

 There is no password required to view the ceremony.